ros-navigation/navigation2/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Check that any new features have test coverage
 - [ ] Check that any new plugins is added to the plugins page
 - [ ] If BT Node, Additionally: add to BT's XML index of nodes for groot, BT package's readme table, and BT library lists
+- [ ] Should this be backported to current distributions?
+If so, tag with `backport-*`.